zama-ai/bounty-program/README.md

 - 1️⃣ Start by reading our full list of bounties available [here](https://github.com/zama-ai/bounty-program/tree/main/Bounties).
 - 2️⃣ Found a bounty that you'd like to work on?
 Apply directly [here](https://zama.ai/bounty-program-application).
 - 3️⃣ Join the discussion on our dedicated discord channel [here](https://discord.fhe.org).
-- 4️⃣ Our team will carefully review your applications and get back to you.
+- 4️⃣ Our team will carefully review your application and get back to you.

 ![separator](https://user-images.githubusercontent.com/5758427/191255076-1359262a-ed90-4612-b266-68781f16e15f.png)

 # FAQ
-### How often new bounties are added to the list?
+### How often are new bounties added to the list?
 The list of bounties is updated every quarter.
 Season 0 was launched during Q4-2022.

 ### How long will it take to get my submission reviewed?